johntajima/rubyplex/README.md

-# Rubyplex - Simple Ruby gem for Plex API
+# Plex - Simple Ruby gem for Plex API

-Rubyplex is a super basic gem for accessing the Plex API on your local Plex Media Server.
+Plex is a super basic gem for accessing the Plex API on your local Plex Media Server.

 ## Installation